workdojos/Dojos-Fresh-Hugo-Theme/content/bartenders/website.md

 ---
-title: Websites for bartendersbartenderss in the Bartending And Hospitality  Industry
+title: Websites for Bartenders in the Bartending And Hospitality  Industry
 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo